Tips and tricks for how to install drywall for beginners. Drywall patching and repair can be a DIY project and we are here to share how to do it.

 - Use the drywall screws and dimpler bit to put the screws in to studs.
 The bit stopper will allow you to put the screws in at the perfect length, helping you protect the drywall from cracking (which happens when your screw goes in too far).

-Like I mentioned earlier, this is the first step in how to install drywall.
+Like I mentioned earlier, this is the first step for how to drywall.
 If you want to learn more about how to finish drywall, then check out mudding drywall and our video on how to patch and finish drywall.
+Or, if you've decided that you want to hire out the drywall installation then check out my post on the cost to install drywall on walls and ceilings.

 Pin for later: